Store Hours

 Location

-Before you plant, make sure that your plant will have the right amount of sun, the soil is healthy, and it's warm enough outside.
-Check your seed package to see if it likes partial sun, shade, or full sun, as well as what time of year it should be planted.
-Space your plants as described on the seed package for best results so your plant babies have room to flourish.
+Before you put your transplants in the ground, ensure that they will have the right amount of sunlight, warmth, and healthy soil.
+Check your seed package to see if they like shade, partial sun, or full sun, as well as when they should be planted.
+Space your plants as described on the seed packet for best results.
+You want your plant babies to have enough space to flourish.

 Should I use peat moss starters or coir starters?